maudis73/rhsi-migration-demo/README.md

 ## Step 2: Access your Openshift cluster

-The procedure for accessing a Kubernetes cluster varies by provider.
 [Find the instructions for your chosen provider][ocp-providers] and use them to authenticate and configure access.